borkdude/analyze-reify/README.md

 ## Results

-For simple analyses like this it seems like using a tree-sitter based approach is feasible.
+For simple analyses like this it seems a tree-sitter based approach is feasible.
 Performance is better than parsing Clojure code into reified data structures.
 For comparison, walking over the ASTs in `clojure/core.clj` takes only around 50ms whereas in a tools.reader based solution it takes around